palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/env-prep.rst

     $ fab setconfig:key=<new-variable-name>,value=<some-value>

-You can also print out all your current app environment's configurations:
+You can also print your current app environment's configuration:

 .. code-block:: bash